sckieran/ediet_pipeline/README.md

 `conda config --set channel_priority strict`

-`conda create -n pipeline pandas biopython r-tidyverse`
+`conda create -n pipeline bioconda::blast bioconda::fastx_toolkit conda-forge::biopython anaconda::pandas bioconda::pear`

 `conda activate pipeline` #just to check that it installed correctly

+3. If necessary, go to https://account.ncbi.nlm.nih.gov/ and make an account.
+Then go to Account Settings, scroll down, and generate an NCBI API key.
 4. make a project directory (`mkdir your_project`) and add folders that contain your trimmed sequence files for each gene or primer set (ie ITS, 12S, trnL)
 5. cd into your project directory (`cd ./your_project`) and do all of steps 5-9 from that directory.
 6. set up the scripts and conda environment by typing the following: